 MetaMask: The Bad Stuff

-- Browser access: MetaMask doesn’t have access to any of your information but the browser it’s installed on will.
-Your browser won’t have access to your private codes but it may collect information about when and how you use the app.
+- Browser access: MetaMask doesn’t have access to any of your information, but the browser it’s installed on will.
+Your browser won’t have access to your private codes, but it may collect information about when and how you use the app.
 Mozilla and Google aren’t very popular in the crypto community.
 Many crypto users will feel uncomfortable allowing these companies to collect information about them.
-This may stop some users from trying the MetaMask wallet.
+This may stop some potential users from trying the MetaMask wallet.

 - Online: Online wallets have advantages and disadvantages.
 One of the main disadvantages is security.
 Any information that’s stored online is more at risk from hackers than information that’s stored offline.
 MetaMask doesn’t provide enough security by itself.
-Remember, always use more than one kind of wallet (Wow, I sound like my mother!
-What’s happening to me!).
+Remember, always use more than one kind of wallet.

 The wallet's users create to give them complete control of their keys.
 They can be used as hot or cold storage.
 MetaMask can only be used for hot storage.
 MyEtherWallet can also be used as a full node wallet.
 This means that it’s connected directly to the Ethereum blockchain and stores the whole ledger on your device.